 A non-HE PPDU that carries a frame where the RA field is equal to the STA MAC address.

-A non-HE PPDU that carries a Public Action frame.
+A non-HE PPDU that carries a group addressed Public Action frame. (#12080)

 A non-HE PPDU that carries an NDP Announcement frame or an FTM frame.

 An NDP(#9728).

-(#8087)If the inter-BSS frame is carried in an HE ER SU PPDU (where power of the L-STF/L-LTF symbols is boosted 3 dB), the received powermeasured based on the non-HE portion of the HE PPDU preamble(#3609) shall be decreased by 3 dB to compensate for the power boost factor when compared to the OBSS PD level.(#8111)
+(#8087)If the inter-BSS frame is carried in an HE ER SU PPDU (where power of the L-STF/L-LTF symbols is boosted 3 dB), the received signal strength measured based on the non-HE portion of the HE PPDU preamble(#3609) shall be decreased by 3 dB to compensate for the power boost factor when compared to the OBSS PD level.(#8111)

 The PHY-CCARESET.request(#7118) primitive shall be issued at the end of the PPDU if the PPDU is an HE SU PPDU or an HE ER SU PPDU and the RXVECTOR parameter SPATIAL_REUSE indicates SR_DELAY.

+NOTE - If an AP wants to get the protection equivalent to SR_DELAY, when transmitting a trigger frame in non-HE format, it might not transmit the trigger frame in a VHT PPDU, but in a non-HT or an HT PPDU. (#11736)

-If the PHY-CCARESET.request(#7118) primitive is issued before the end of the PPDU, and a TXOP is initiated within the duration of the PPDU, then the TXOP shall be limited to the duration of the PPDU if the PPDU is HE MU PPDU and the RXVECTOR parameter SPATIAL_REUSE indicates SR_RESTRICTED.
+If the PHY-CCARESET.request(#7118) primitive is issued before the end of the received PPDU, and a TXOP is initiated within the duration of the received PPDU, then the TXOP and the duration of the transmitted PPDU within that TxOP shall be limited to the duration of the received PPDU if the received PPDU is HE MU PPDU and the RXVECTOR parameter SPATIAL_REUSE indicates SR_RESTRICTED. (#14278)

+NOTE - The restriction, in addition to the TxOP limit, of the PPDU duration within the TxOP is included in the above paragraph related to SR_RESTRICTED as there are conditions where the TxOP limit can be exceeded (see 10.22.2.8 TXOP limits). (#14278)

-Adjustment of OBSS_PD and transmit power
+27.9.2.3 Adjustment of OBSS_PD and transmit power

-Adjusting the OBSS_PD level and transmit power can improve the system level performance and the utilization of the spectrum.
-When using OBSS_PD-based spatial reuse, an HE STA may(#9728) adjust the OBSS_PD level in conjunction with its transmit power and shall respect the condition defined in Equation (27-3).(#5489, #9315)
+(#11774) When using OBSS_PD-based spatial reuse, an HE STA may(#9728) adjust the OBSS_PD level in conjunction with its transmit power in accordance with (#11776) Equation (27-3).(#5489, #9315)

-The adjustment rule is illustrated in Figure 27-9 (Illustration of the adjustment rules for OBSS_PD and TX_PWR).
+OBSS_PDlevel≤maxOBSS_PDmin, minOBSS_PDmax, OBSS_PDmin+TX_PWRref-TX_PWRThe adjustment rule is illustrated in Figure 27-9 (Illustration of the adjustment rules for OBSS_PD and TX_PWR).